So why is Sinéad O’Connor’s I Do Not Want What I Haven’t Got on this best 1,000 albums ever thing?

 If you’re of a certain age and disposition, you’ll recall that “Nothing Compares 2 You” was a huge song back in 1990.
-Which was a little bit of an odd in between time for music generally, as an aside.

-It was the end of the ’80s and the beginning of the ‘90s, and which was sort of the latter stages of the hair metal era (and its nephew sub-genre, hair metal ballads), just before a certain band and music scene out of Seattle, Washington would redefine music for a generation.
+Which was a little bit of an odd in between time for music generally, really.
+Between the ‘80s and ‘90s, of course, and certainly the sounds that would come to define them, but also this was sort of the latter age of hair metal (and its nephew sub-genre, hair metal ballads), yet before a certain band and music scene out of Seattle, Washington would redefine music for a generation.

 And here’s “I Am Stretched On Your Grave.”